A Quick and Easy Guide to Banner Design

 That’s right.
-Website banners can still be effective and capture user attention, and spur them to action, but you have to design them in such a way that they don’t feel spammy, and that feels natural and relevant to the users.
+Website banners can still be effective and capture user attention, and spur them to action, but you have to design them in such a way that they don’t feel spammy and that they feel natural and relevant to the users.
 Otherwise, your ad could fall into the abyss of the ignored — but we don’t want that to happen.

 Keep It Simple

 The number one rule for attention-getting banners?
 Keep it simple.
 Cluttered banners that are packed with information — plus rainbows, GIFS, flashing text, and everything else you can think of — are the fastest way to turn off your audience.

 Instead, focus on a clean and simple design that sticks to a single message and call to action, is consistent with your brand, and uses animation sparingly.
 Saturating your banner with facts and information, colors, images, and animation is only going to be overwhelming, so focus on a simple, powerful ad and save the details for the landing page.

 Over the years, banner designers have tried a number of tricks to get user attention.
 Sometimes, they work.
 More often than not, though, they aren’t very successful at anything other than annoying users.
 While thinking outside of the box and being creative is important, do so within certain boundaries of convention.